mkalioby/AutoDeploy/README.md

 * **Deployment Client** (which can communicate with the server giving it the scripts to run).
 * **Deployment Interface** (to see the progress and it can be used to deploy certain code versions).

 The deployment configuration will be based on YAML Format.
+The full specification can be [here.](https://github.com/mkalioby/AutoDeploy/blob/master/YAML.md)

 The client should be callable from CI systems (like Jenkins) to deploy the code after a successful build.